 The board should at all times act in a reasonable manner in the conduct of its purpose.
-Part 5 (Codes and Protocols) Chapter F2 (Members' Code of Conduct) of the Council's Constitution will therefore apply to all members of the board.
+Part 5 (Codes and Protocols) of the Council's Constitution will therefore apply to all members of the board.

 The board should always act within its terms of reference and standing orders.